- c. 1940s - 1990s (Creation)

 Conditions governing access

-Some papers may be restricted in compliance with the Data Protection Act 1998 and the General Data Protection Regulation.
+Some papers may be restricted in compliance with the Data Protection Act 1998 and the UK General Data Protection Regulation.

 Conditions governing reproduction